balle/balu-wiki/programming/lisp/basics.rst

 * 'var returns a reference on var
 * quote or ' suspresses evaluation
 * ` suspresses evaluation for all expression but prefixed with ,
+* #' or function suspresses evaluation of functions (aka returns pointer)

 * nil and () are the same
 * with type-of you get the type of an object